robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 + [done] explain frequency domain and time domain, frequency bin [IMAGE]
 + [done] tell about samplesPerPeriod -> a way to skip sampling frequency
 + [done] add couple of sine waves together [CHART separate and sum]
-- describe algorithm, running circle [CHART]
-- show that we collect vectors per each sample [CHART]
-- when input signal contains that frequency it will produce lots of vectors that points to the same direction
++ [done] when input signal contains that frequency it will produce lots of vectors that points to the same direction
-- sum of vectors is power of sin wave frequency that we are looking at, direction is phase of that sine wave
-- we don't need to loop through all frequency bins in the know that is the frequency of our signal
-- say magic at the end :P
-- tell also that in the example page we can change window site to experiment with other values